RDorville/EP1000/CAD/02_Creating_models.md

-## Creating Digital Models using Fusion 360
+## Creating Models using Fusion 360

 Fusion 360 is AutoDesk's latest product into CAD.
 It takes the best features from AutoCAD and Inventor, adds CAM (Computer Aided Manufacturing), Sculpting and Electronics Design to the system.
 Best of all, the software is available to Students for a 3 year-lease period.